jopeo/jopeo.github.io/home.md

 ---
-title: PAGE TITLE HERE
+title: Battle Anki Home
 layout: template
-filename: NAME OF THIS .md FILE HERE
+filename: home
 ---
 ## Battle Anki will NOT be temporarily disabled for 4 weeks starting 8/30/21
 ## sorry for any inconvenience this has caused